Stay consistent: Experience and comfort paying off for Bears offensive linemen, young and old

 “So if someone wants the best out of you, why not do all that you can to try and prove you’re the best?”

 Complacency is the root of failure.
 Basic human nature is at it’s core, self-satisfied.
 It’s why when people accomplish great things, they don’t go on to reach greater heights as they become complacent.
 Their efforts initially were seen as enough, and so the fall from grace and stagnancy begins.
-And if you’re not getting reaching more stellar goals, someone else is.
+And if you’re not reaching for more stellar goals, someone else is.
 It’s a vicious cycle of a failure to launch.

 NFL offensive linemen can’t afford to pat themselves on the back after one good season, game, or play.
 They can’t be pleased at merely making it, or the grind of football makes certain they won’t last.
 This is too unforgiving of a game to sit back on your heels and relax.